 How Does Water Softener Works?

 All types of water softening systems works in various ways and for different purposes.
-Here we can look at how a salt based, salt-free and an electronic descaler works.
+Here we can look at how a salt-based, salt-free and electronic descaler works.

 Ion Exchange (Salt-Based) Water Softeners